-[See Chapter 9 for more information ••• • about child support.]

-- Pay child support if you are required to do so. - More information about how to participate in the child welfare process while detained can be found in the following chapters.

-[[For information about how to contact the ERO (Enforcement and Removal Operations) Field Office, see Appendix A.]
+about child support.]
+[See Chapter 9 for more information - Pay child support if you are required to do so.
+More information about how to participate in the child welfare process while detained can be found in the following chapters.
+[For information about how to contact the Field Office, Headquarters or ERO (Enforcement and Removal Operations)2 Community Outreach Office, see Appendix A.]

-If ICE or the detention facility stands in the way of your ability to reunite with your children (eg. prevents you from complying with your case plan, prevents you from participating in court proceedings), you may call the ICE

-Detention Reporting and Information Line (DRIL) at 888-351-4024 (9116# from detention), or have a relative or friend contact either the ICE Field Office in the area where you are being detained or ICE
+If ICE or the detention facility stands in the way of your ability to reunite with your children (eg. prevents you from complying with your case plan, prevents you from participating in court proceedings), you may call the ICE Community and Detainee Helpline at 1-888-351-4024, or have a relative or friend contact either the ICE Field Office in the area where you are being detained or ICE Headquarters.

-Headquarters.
 If you are being deported and your children are not in the child welfare system, ask your Deportation Officer if your children can travel with you.
-Although ICE is not responsible for your children's travel, it is still worth trying, and does
+Although ICE is not responsible for your children's travel, it is still worth trying, and does not hurt to ask.